 BIC/SWIFT Code: OKOYFIHH

-Where an application for active substance approval or biocidal product authorisation or an application for a major change of a product is withdrawn before the evaluating competent authority has transmitted its assessment report to ECHA, 75 % of the fee shall be reimbursed.
+Where an application for active substance approval or biocidal product authorisation or an application for a major change of a product is rejected/withdrawn before the evaluating competent authority has transmitted its assessment report to ECHA, 75 % of the fee will be reimbursed.

-Where an application is withdrawn after the evaluating competent authority has transmitted its assessment report to ECHA, the Agency will not reimburse the fee.
+Where an application is rejected/withdrawn after the evaluating competent authority has transmitted its assessment report to ECHA, the Agency will not reimburse the fee.

 ECHA is not a private company or a service provider but a European public authority.
 The exclusion of ECHA's activities and transactions from taxation also results from Article 13(1) of Directive 2006/112/EC (1) on a common system of value added tax, which stipulates: